 - Architects, designers, copywriters, computer professionals, photo and video editors, webmasters, bloggers, translators, writers, photographers, online tutors, IT technicians.
 In a nutshell, all possible jobs can be performed online.

 These jobs will allow you to work from anywhere in the world and travel if you wish.
 Yet, you have to be a dedicated and disciplined person not to spend the whole day just traveling.
 You have to take full responsibility for the online work you do.

 Similar to freelancers, you can offer your services on platforms like Fiverr or Upwork.
 There, you can advertise your services to people worldwide and profit from freelance jobs from wherever you are.

-How to get a job in tech abroad?
+How to get a job in tech abroad with no degree?

 Learn basic technology and tools